niplav/site/precision.md

 steps are better than exponential steps, and if speed is a problem, then binary search is better.

+#### More Ideas

 Rewriting the code
 to use [noisy binary search](https://en.wikipedia.org/wiki/Binary_search), since the comparisons of scores are not reliable, might be a cool project<!--TODO-->.

+But perhaps the entire idea of using a fixed value for divergence is flawed?
+The divergence point needs to depend on the perturbance parameter.
+I think I should instead assume there is a perfectly calibrated, infinitely big dataset `$D^{\star}$`.
+How much does its score drop if we perturb by `$σ$`?
+If `$D$`, perturbed, drops by half (or whatever) as much as the score of `$D^{\star}$` then we have found our point.

+A more sophisticated technique could try to estimate the  [elbow point](https://en.wikipedia.org/wiki/Knee_of_a_curve) of the declining curve of scores, but as far as I know there is no reliable method for doing so, nor is there a mathematical framework for this.

 <!--TODO: